 Vegetarian Lettuce Wraps with Spicy Sesame Tempeh!
-These crunchy vegan wraps are a healthy twist on a classic recipe, with tempeh for protein, a spicy sesame sauce for bold Asian flavours, and lots of crunch from fresh vegetables.
+These crunchy veggie lettuce wraps are a healthy twist on a classic recipe, with tempeh for protein, a spicy sesame sauce for bold Asian flavours, and lots of crunch from fresh vegetables.
 This recipe is as easy as it is delicious!

-Friends, I have an important question to ask you: are you into eating spicy foods on a hot day?
-Is that a thing for you?
+Friends, I have an important question to ask you: do you like lettuce wraps?

-I love lettuce wraps!
-They’re so fun to assemble and crunchy and delicious to eat.
-My extended family used to get together for Chinese food every year on my Grandmother’s birthday (even long after she passed away) and I always looked forward to the lettuce wraps.
+I love veggie lettuce wraps!
+They're so fun to assemble and crunchy and delicious to eat.
+My extended family used to get together for Chinese food every year on my Grandmother's birthday and I always looked forward to the lettuce wraps.

-When I became vegetarian it was a real bummer because the restaurant we went to didn’t have vegetarian lettuce wraps on their menu.
-Fast forward 25 years or so, and it turns out they’re super easy to make at home, and every bit as fun to assemble.
+When I became vegetarian it was a real bummer because the restaurant we went to didn't have vegetarian lettuce wraps on their menu.
+Fast forward 25 years or so, and it turns out veggie lettuce wraps are super easy to make at home, and every bit as fun to assemble.

 What Do I Need to Make Vegetarian Lettuce Wraps?